Tibinsunny/vim-configuration/readme.md

 ### Nvim Tree

 - **Open File in Existing or New Tab:**
-  - Normal Mode: `<C-e>` - Opens the file under the cursor in an existing tab if it exists or creates a new tab.
+  - Normal Mode: `<C-CR>` - Opens the file under the cursor in an existing tab if it exists or creates a new tab.

 ### nvim-cmp